-Dinosaur crater's clue to origin of life - BBC News
+Dinosaur crater's clue to origin of life

 Debris thrown into the atmosphere probably saw the skies darken and the global climate cool.
 It may also have triggered raging wildfires.
 But why this environmental cataclysm killed off some groups such as the dinosaurs, while allowing birds and mammals, for example, to survive remains unclear.

-"The differential survival of animals on the planet - we don't know why birds survived and why turtles and some types of reptiles survived," pondered Prof Tikoo.
+"The differential survival of animals on the planet - we don't know why birds survived and why turtles and some types of reptiles survived," pondered Dr Kring.
 "But based on this borehole, we are going to get some limits on important parameters like energy, like trajectory - and all of that is data that will carry us towards those answers."

 The project to drill into Chicxulub Crater was conducted by the European Consortium for Ocean Research Drilling (ECORD) as part of the International Ocean Discovery Program (IODP).
 The expedition was also supported by the International Continental Scientific Drilling Program (ICDP).